 I was running a Chris Morris fan site at the time, though, and found myself in the unpleasant position of having to defend something I didn’t quite consider defensible.
 And it wasn’t just to indignant people on forums – some reporters were determined to track me down for a ‘quote’ and I was genuinely quite scared about how that might end up.
 But they didn’t give up, and tried to get hold of me at my parents’ house and at work.
 It was this experience more than any other that made me so reclusive and secretive when it comes to my ‘public profile’.
 That said, I’ve never forgotten a complete stranger contacting me out of the blue to offer support when they heard about it.
 I was only too happy to return the favour years later in even more bizarre circumstances.
 Above all else, though, I hated the way that Brass Eye ended up providing people with easy get-out arguments – sometimes just phrases in fact – over issues that required a more thoughtful and nuanced response if we were ever going to get anywhere with them.
 It was me that scanned that Daily Star juxtaposition of a story condemning the Brass Eye Special against another about how busty a fifteen-year-old Charlotte Church was, and I still cringe when it shows up on Twitter as a trump card in any debate about the press.
 Especially as they always attribute it to the Daily Mail.

 By that time, though, I’d moved on.
 As it originally seemed, had Chris Morris.
-Blue Jam, the late night music and comedy Radio 1 show that he did as a way of ‘rebooting’ after the stresses and strains of first making Brass Eye and then fighting to get it transmitted, had a profound effect on me and that first edition is still my favourite hour of radio of all time ever.
+Blue Jam, the late night music and comedy Radio 1 show that he did as a way of ‘rebooting’ after the stresses and strains of first making Brass Eye and then fighting to get it transmitted, had a profound effect on me and that first edition is still my favourite hour of radio of all time ever (as you can read much more about here).
 Blue Jam had the exact right level of nuance and balance between ‘shock’ material and silliness, and some bloody good tunes sandwiched between it all, and above all else was doing something thoroughly ‘new’.
 Another reason why the Special should never have happened, really.
 Incidentally, if you want to know more about the story behind Blue Jam and how it was very nearly an entirely different programme altogether, then you might want to have a look at my book about Radio 1 comedy Fun At One.

 Anyway, this is why I was so excited to see Oxide Ghosts, original series director Michael Cumming’s documentary about the making of Brass Eye told through the medium of unused and censored sketch material, offcuts from the celebrity interviews, and disarming studio footage.
 This was, it seemed, an opportunity to get back in touch with what Brass Eye originally was to me, what it meant at the time, and why I thought it was going to lead somewhere that it ultimately didn’t.
 Getting back into quote-overusing character, it was indeed time to shatter a few myths.